Feature

 How is on-time rate calculated?

-For each PO with an expected arrival date, on-time means the first receipt landed on or before that date.
+For each PO with an expected_arrival_date, on-time means the last receipt landed on or before that date.
 The rate is the count of on-time POs divided by the count of POs with both an expected date and at least one receipt.
+Same calculation drives the Vendor Performance report.

 Build a vendor record that holds up.